This article outlines the first 6 steps you should take if you are a victim of cyber fraud.

 Watch this video if you aren’t sure what identity theft is or how it occurs.

 Just like driving a car, sooner or later you may have an accident no matter how secure you are.
-Download this article to help figure out if you have been hacked and, if so, what to do.
+Unlike a car accident, it can be harder to tell if a cyber accident has occurred.
+Download this article to help figure out if you have been attacked and, if you have there is some guidance on what you can do.